juhp/cabal-rpm/man/cabal-rpm.1.md

 Create a .spec file for a .cabal file:

     cabal-rpm path/to/some.cabal

+Create a .spec file from a tarball:

+    cabal-rpm path/to/pkg-ver.tar.gz

 # HISTORY
 Cabal-rpm was originally written by Bryan O'Sullivan in 2007-2008